 woke up so early that day to vote for change,” he said, referring to election

 day and the millions of people who voted for Mr. Odinga.
 “They felt robbed.”
-David Macharia, The Nation, This article has been archived by World
+Kenya: Street

 Thursday accused of failing to take action on those who sell glue to street

-of Ex-Street Children Community Based Organisation Joshua Lubale (chairman),
+Children Community Based Organisation Joshua Lubale (chairman), Benson Juma

-Benson Juma Akumu (organising secretary) and Peter Njenga (secretary) said
+Akumu (organising secretary) and Peter Njenga (secretary) said sniffing of

-sniffing of glue by street children was widespread in Eldoret.
-The
+glue by street children was widespread in Eldoret.
+The organisation was

 individuals and organisations are doing a good job looking after orphans and